Life Members

 Brenda had been involved with the running of touch in Griffith for more years than she cared to remember.

-Ted Scobie (Deceased)
+1983 Ted Scobie (dec.)

-Ted was an inaugural member of the GDTFA, being a tirless worker for the GTA in the role as the Association’s Publicity Officer for the GDTFA & GTA from 1975 to 1988.
+Ted was an inaugural member of the GDTFA, being a tireless worker for the GTA in the role as the Association’s Publicity Officer for the GDTFA & GTA from 1975 to 1988.
 He was awarded life membership of the GTA in 1983 and sadly passed away in August 1989.

 Also, a foundation member of the former Country Touch Association.